exonum/exonum-doc/src/architecture/serialization.md

 Slices like structures have header and body.
 Each element takes 8 bytes in the header for a corresponding segment pointer.
-If slice consists of fixed-length elements (except structures), then its body contain elements themselves.
+If slice consists of fixed-length elements (except structures), then its body contains elements themselves.
 If slice consists of var-length elements (or fixed-length structures), the body of such a slice contains segment pointers to the elements of the slice, and elements themselves are located further in memory as segments as per the validation rules.